 The ecommerce world can be challenging and keeping up with the constant changes and trends can be a full-time job.
 At ITS Logistics, we know that your time is better spent running your business instead of researching and implementing best practices for your fulfillment process.
 When you partner with ITS, we consistently monitor and troubleshoot issues before they become a problem.
 Our WMS platform has the capabilities to meet our clients’ wide variety of needs.
-We also have a large in-house development staff that builds our custom service platforms like our FLEXPICK application which improved our productivity in the peak of 2020 by more than 35 percent.
+We also have a large in-house development staff that builds our custom service platforms like our FLEXPICK application.
 Additionally, we have an onsite business intelligence team, which many of our clients have found as a vital resource when it comes to improving their overall business metrics.
 If you are looking for a 3PL partner to help you successfully navigate common ecommerce challenges, give us a call today!

 Interested in learning more?
 See these additional resources for ecommerce fulfillment